tekartik/sembast.dart/sembast/doc/codec.md

 The codec must be able to handle the conversion of a json encodable data to a single line string. (i.e. json being one).
 If your codec requires calling a plugin or an asynchronous operation you have to create an asynchronous codec.
-One solution is to subclass `AsyncContentCodecBase` (which is a `Codec<Object?, String>` but with the synchronous encoding/decoding disabled) where you just to implement:
+One solution is to subclass `AsyncContentCodecBase` (which is a `Codec<Object?, String>` but with the synchronous encoding/decoding disabled) where you just have to implement:
 - `decodeAsync`
 - `encodeAsync`